espenak/django_errortemplates/README.rst

 ###########################

 Simple and generic ``404.html`` and ``500.html`` templates for django.
-The error messages are styles with the bootstrap hero-unit style.
+The error messages are styled with the bootstrap hero-unit style.

 Issues/contribute